School and community perspective on the role of the rural school superintendent in negotiating change in school districts in financial crisis

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Szatko, Steven Richard, "School and community perspective on the role of the rural school superintendent in negotiating change in school districts in financial crisis" (2000).
 Teaching and Leadership - Dissertations.
-Paper 87.
+87.